-After a few weeks, though, the manual workflow — copy project description into ChatGPT, paste prompt, copy response back into Freelancer.com — starts to feel like the bottleneck it is.
+After a few weeks, though, the manual workflow (copy project description into ChatGPT, paste prompt, copy response back into Freelancer.com) starts to feel like the bottleneck it is.
 This guide covers how to use ChatGPT well for proposals, where it falls short, and how a purpose-built AI proposal generator changes the math.

 Start with the Prompt

 The single biggest mistake freelancers make with ChatGPT is feeding it the project description with a vague instruction like "write a proposal for this project."
 The output is generic because the input was generic.
+Garbage in, garbage out.
+That rule applies here more than almost anywhere else.

 A Working ChatGPT Prompt Template